 Became the beneficiary of the annual Dinner & Auction for Child Abuse Prevention hosted by the University of New Hampshire Alpha Sigma chapter of Kappa Delta sorority.

-Launched Families are Primary, a program which helps parents build the skills necessary to advocate for what their families need so their children can reach their full potential and helps agencies partner with parents by including them in meetings, classrooms, as volunteers and on their board of directors.
+Launched Families are Primary, a program that helps parents build the skills necessary to advocate for what their families need so their children can reach their full potential and helps agencies partner with parents by including them in meetings, classrooms, as volunteers, and on their board of directors.

 The Strengthening Families in Early Care and Education initiative is designated by the Center for the Study of Social Policy to advance protective factors as the most effective way to build safe, stable, and nurturing families and communities.